 Yōryū no Matsu Pine

-Designated as a natural moment, Yōryū no Matsu is a Japanese white pine said to be over six hundred years old.
+Designated as a natural monument, Yōryū no Matsu is a Japanese white pine said to be over six hundred years old.
 Trained to grow horizontally rather than vertically, this pine tree, propped up by wooden supports under which visitors can pass, is a whopping 37 meters long!
 (It actually used to measure at 50 meters, but had to be trimmed down in the nineties on account of pine weevils.)
 This pine received the name “Yōryū no Matsu” (遊龍の松) in 1857 from Kazanin Ieatsu, a high ranked courtier, who likened the shape to a playful (遊) reclining dragon (龍).
 When you visit Yoshimine-dera, be sure to examine the tree known as Japan’s best pine from various angles and distances until you can see just how it earned its name.

 Situated as it is in the mountains bordering Kyoto on the west, Yoshimine-dera has several spots that offer sprawling views of the city below.
 Many of these areas are festooned with seasonal flowers, adding another layer of beauty to the scene, such as the hydrangea-lined low wall walkway on the approach to the gardens, or the azalea-rimmed lookout near the Shaka-dō hall.
 From some angles at the top of the stairs leading to the Yakushi-dō hall the path seems to lead down not to the temple, but to the distant city below.
 On clear days you can pick out various landmarks such as Kyoto Tower and even see across the valley basin to Mt.
 Hiei in the east.

 Historic Temple Buildings